sveltejs/svelte/site/content/docs/05-accessibility-warnings.md

 ### `a11y-invalid-attribute`

-Enforce that accessibility attribute should have valid value
+Enforce that attributes important for accessibility have a valid value.
+For example, `href` should not be empty, `'#'`, or `javascript:`.

 ```sv
 <!-- A11y: '' is not a valid href attribute -->